kshitijsanghvi/leetcode/66-plus-one/NOTES.md

-Just find 9 that is when carry is there
+Just find 9 from right to left and keep on making them 0 that is when carry is there ​
-​